COVID-19 VIRUS PRECAUTIONS:

-Hiawassee, Georgia, this woodland garden paradise, covering 33 acres, is the largest collection of rhododendrons in the southeast.
+This 33 acre woodland garden paradise is the largest collection of rhododendrons in the southeast.
 It is listed by the state of Georgia as a botanical garden and lives up to this name through the diversity of native wildflowers, plants, trees, and its ecosystem.
 Trilliums, shooting stars, wild ginger, trout lilies, and Solomon’s seal are just a few of the special plants found in the gardens.
 But what makes this garden really special is the more than 1,500 rhododendrons and native azaleas within its boundaries.
-There are as many as 400 varieties of rhododendrons in this collection which bloom in all colors, shapes, and sizes.
-The bloom season appears regularly from mid-April to mid-May.

 There are many varieties of rhododendrons in this collection which bloom in all colors, shapes, and sizes.
 The bloom season appears regularly from mid-April to mid-May and offers a spectacular visitor experience.
 It is celebrated each year as “A Blooming Affair at Hamilton Gardens”.

 Take a Moment to

 Beautiful gardens in a lovely setting in Hiawassee, GA.
 We walked the garden trails and loved it plus the views are amazing!
 Very well kept.
 A must see if you are in the area.